 So, Why Do Motherboards Have a Battery?

 In this article, we’ll talk about everything you need to know about these batteries, including how to use them when troubleshooting your computer.

 The motherboard battery or CMOS (Complementary Metal Oxide Semiconductor) is important for a motherboard, but your computer will still work without it.

 The most noticeable result of a motherboard operating without a CMOS battery is that the date and time on your computer will always reset back to default every time you turn it off.

-Your computer’s system clock relies on constant power to keep running even if you turn off your computer.
+Your computer’s system clock relies on constant power to keep running even if you turn it off.

 If there’s no CMOS battery on your motherboard or you’re using a faulty battery, it won’t have a power supply for the BIOS (Basic Input/Output System).

-This forces the computer to reset the date and time every time you turn off your computer.
-It doesn’t carry operational risk, but using your computer will be difficult without it.
+This forces the computer to reset the date and time every time you turn it off.
+It doesn’t carry operational risk, but using it will be difficult without it.

 Aside from this, BIOS is also responsible for telling the other computer parts what to do during boot-up.